bovlb/the-blue-alliance/docs/Developing/Development-Runbook.md

 # http://localhost:8080
 ```

-Once the container is running, you can automatically sync changes and the `dev_appserver` + Gulp logs on the host machine by running `./ops/dev/host.sh`.
+Once the container is running, you can automatically sync changes and the `dev_appserver` + Gulp logs on the host machine by running the `host.sh` script.

 ```
 $ ./ops/dev/host.sh